Anaïs Duplan: Career

 Duplan's poetry publications include the book Take This Stallion, published in 2016 by Brooklyn Arts Press, which Publishers Weekly wrote in a review "tactfully manages to stir the comical and casual into poems about pain, crippling emotional uncertainty, substance abuse, and death," and I NEED MUSIC, published in 2021 by Action Books.
 The latter received praise from poets Jericho Brown, Major Jackson, and Shane McCrae, as well as positive reviews from Literary Hub and Make.
+In 2016 his poem My Heart Like a Needle Ever True Turns to the Maid of Ebon Hue caught the attention of PBS, because of its focus on Civil War spy Mary Bowser.
 In June 2021, Duplan was the guest editor for the Academy of American Poets's Poem-a-Day series.

+Duplan's 2017 chapbook, Mount Carmel & the Blood of Parnassus was inspired by his parents and how they have affected his work.

 Duplan's first nonfiction book, Blackspace: On the Poetics of an Afrofuture, was published by Black Ocean Press in 2020 after excerpts were published in Ploughshares and Hyperallergic.
 The nonfiction book discusses the meanings of transition and passing in regard to gender, including the irreversible effects of testosterone therapy.
 Claudia Rankine listed it as a book she looked forward to reading in an interview with The New York Times, Hanif Abdurraqib called it "futuristic work," and a review in Colorado Review noted that its style is "as much theoretical as it is journalistic as it is in the style of manifesto."
-In 2022, he received a Whiting Award for nonfiction, which NPR noted was a predictor of writers who would go onto become "household names."
-Vanity Fair noted Duplan's outfit at the award reception as a "spectacular jumpsuit."
+One In 2022, Duplan received a Whiting Award for nonfiction, which NPR noted was a predictor of writers who would go on to become "household names".
+Duplan's outfit at the award reception caught the attention of Vanity Fair which described it as a "spectacular jumpsuit".